Horace Percy Lale: Citation for military decoration

-A bold and courageous officer, who leads his patrol with marked skill and judgment.
 He has accounted for twelve enemy aeroplanes—five crashed, four shot down in flames, and three driven down out of control.
 On 6 September he led his patrol of nine machines to the assistance of some formations that were attacked by thirty or forty enemy aircraft; in the engagement he and his Observer accounted for two Fokkers; eventually the enemy was driven off, five of their machines being destroyed and three shot down out of control.